PrisonTeam/Prison/docs/prison_docs_030_LuckPerms_Groups_Tracks.md

-## Older notes - Ignore - Maybe deleted
+## Older notes - Ignore - May Be deleted

 So to get started with how you would setup a Prison Rank command for Rank B: